The more delulu the better? The Wuthering Heights press tour has begun

 Emerald Fennell’s ‘Wuthering Heights’ is one of the most hyped films of the year, and the promo around it is already raising eyebrows

-After countless Barbie-themed looks while promoting Greta Gerwig’s billion dollar-grossing film, Robbie has pivoted to gothic-inspired fashion for her Wuthering Heights’ promotional engagements (think sheer lace, chokers and plenty of tousled hair).
+After countless Barbie-themed looks while promoting Greta Gerwig’s billion-dollar-grossing film, star Margot Robbie has pivoted to gothic-inspired fashion for her Wuthering Heights promotional engagements (think sheer lace, chokers and plenty of tousled hair).

 And in a move that feels in line with the marketing for Wicked and Marty Supreme, Robbie and her co-star Jacob Elordi – who are controversially playing destructive lovers Cathy and Heathcliff – are so far drumming up interest in their film by blurring the lines between fiction and reality.